-Here are a few links I love – if you know of a resource to enrich the conversation about being gay and Christian in America please let me know.
+Here are a few resources I love – if you know of a book, link or other source of enrichment for the conversation about being gay and Christian in America, please let me know.

 Acting Out Loud– from the Religious Institute is a five part guide for faith communities that want to move beyond welcome toward a wider embrace of lesbian, gay, bisexual and transgender (LGBT) people and their families.